physrisk/website-source/articles/2012/lotka-volterra-equations.md

 Arato2003MCM, Goel1971RevModPhys, Mao2003JMAA, Solomon2001Springer,
 Zhu2009JMAA"\] one can find many examples of not only the deterministic, previously discussed, Lotka-Volterra model, but also of its stochastic treatment.
-Usually stochasticity is introduced into the model by making simple assumption about the random nature of the external forces acting on the species (ex. random food supply for the prey) or the random nature of the internal forces obviously influencing the interaction of the populations.
+Usually randomness is introduced into the model by making simple assumption about the random nature of the external forces acting on the species (e.g., random food supply for the prey) or the random nature of the internal forces obviously influencing the interaction of the populations.

 In the first case, \\\(  a\_i \rightarrow \bar a\_i + \sigma\_{a,i}\mathcal{N}\_i(0,1)  \\\), one obtains linear (with the respect to
 the noise) set of stochastic differential equations:

 \begin{equation}
  \mathrm{d} X\_i = \left\[ \bar a\_i X\_i - b\_i X\_i^2 -\sum\_{j \neq i} c\_{ij} X\_i X\_j \right\] \mathrm{d} t +\sigma\_{a,i} X\_i \mathrm{d} W\_i .
 \end{equation}

 The non-linear (with the respect to the noise) stochastic differential equations can be obtained by both assuming the random capacity (external feature) of the species and by randomizing interaction parameters.
 Let us assume the latter, \\\(  c\_{ij} \rightarrow \bar c\_{ij} -\sigma\_{c,ij} \mathcal{N}\_{ij}(0,1)  \\\):

 \begin{equation}
  \mathrm{d} X\_i = \left\[ a\_i X\_i - b\_i X\_i^2 - \sum\_{j\neq i} \bar c\_{ij} X\_i X\_j \right\] \mathrm{d} t + \sum\_{j\neq i} \sigma\_{c,ij} X\_i X\_j \mathrm{d} W\_{ij} .
 \end{equation}

 In the above stochastic differential equation W, as common, stands for the Wiener process or standard Brownian motion.
 We won't further analyze